How do credit providers work out whether to accept a business's loan or overdraft application?

 Our system reviews the same metrics that credit reference agencies use to determine company credit scores, but we also report on a whole host of other data.

 This includes the number of CCJs against a company, audit conclusions and age of latest accounts.

 This means that you know when your clients have cash flow problems, whether a small business is stable enough to pay your invoices, and whether a company's credit has been handled well in the past.

 Beyond Credit Scores

-Red Flag Alert also allows users to do more than just check their client’s credit scores:.
-From lead generation, sales and marketing through to regulatory compliance and financial health monitoring, our technology gives your business the edge over its competitors.
+Red Flag Alert also allows users to do more than just check company credit scores: from lead generation, sales, and marketing through to regulatory compliance and financial health monitoring, our technology gives your business the edge over its competitors.

 We allow you to:

 - Determine the level of business risk posed by clients, and set credit terms accordingly